0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 #### Definition

-A risk management strategy when Storage providers' nodes are diversified among different data centers.
+A risk management strategy when Storage providers' nodes are diversified among different data centers or autonomous system (AS).

 #### Goal

-Maintain diversity of autonomous system (AS) in which Storage nodes are located.
+Maintain diversity of autonomous system in which Storage nodes are located.
 Diverse set of Storage nodes is crucial to the success of a well-formed blockchain network.

 #### Assessment criteria

-If Storage nodes are in the AS with the total nodes' concentration  > 50%, the last Storage provider (SP) who joined should leave the AS.
+If Storage nodes are in the same AS with the total concentration of nodes > 50%, the last Storage provider (SP) who joined should leave the AS.
 If that's not clear who is the last one to join, WG Lead will ask one of the SP to leave the AS.
 If there is no change after 1 week, the chosen SP will be reduced in salary by 20%.
-If there is no change after 2 weeks, the SP can be replaced.
+If there is no change after 2 weeks, this SP can be replaced.

 ## Bonus